 - Lightly flour a work surface.
 Sprinkle two baking sheets with cornmeal.

-- Tip dough onto floured surface and roll it to 1-inch thickness.
+- Tip dough onto floured surface and GENTLY roll or pat it to 1-inch thickness.
 Using a 3-inch round cookie cutter (or empty tuna can with lids cut off), cut muffins and transfer them to the baking sheets.
-Re-roll dough and continue cutting until all dough is used.
+Reshape dough and continue cutting until all dough is used.
+NOTE: it is important to be gentle with the dough to avoid a dense end result.

 - Cover baking sheets with a clean kitchen towel and let the muffins rise in a warm, draft-free place for 20 minutes.